 The towel rail is fitted under the end of the peninsula and is actually a curtain pole painted white.
 The towels are from Dunelm and I happened to find some oven gloves in matching colours in Aldi a couple of months ago.

 I knew I wanted there to be lots of light in the kitchen (mostly so I could take blog photos and videos in winter!) so we have 14 daylight spots in the ceiling, which don’t actually get used that much as they are super-bright!
 There are then two pendant lights above the peninsula and two above the dining table.
 These came from a seller on Etsy called Knobs and Knockers.
 I absolutely love these lights but they weigh a ton so you have to be careful not to bump your head on them!

 I think that’s about everything!
-We’ve actually just got some grey blinds that are still waiting to be put up.
+Since taking these pictures we now have grey blinds at the windows.
 We weren’t going to put anything at the windows but have realised that if the sun is shining then it is right in someone’s eyes at every meal.

 We still need to put some things in the sideboard too – it’s going to be home to Barry’s whisky collection and hopefully a fish tank too at some point.

 And the very last thing is finding something to put on the big blank wall in the dining area.
 I can’t decide whether to go for a couple of large prints or lots of smaller ones.
 Or maybe a photo wall… If you have any suggestions please do let me know.

 I know it’s not always easy to get a true feel for somewhere just from photographs so I’ve also filmed a little video tour of the kitchen diner too if you’d like more of a nosy.